Q: Can you make cocktails with chocolate or is it too sweet?

 Chocolate Mint Mojito

-If you're a fan of chocolate and mint, then you're sure to love this take on a classic mojito.
+If you're a fan of chocolate and mint, then you'r gonna love this take on a classic mojito.

 Glass: Collins glass